Letsmoe/astro-typesafe-api/README.md

 docs.schemas.GET()
 ```

-This flexibility, however, comes with a disadvantage - rouge `.ts` files without a directory will not look nice as endpoints:
+This flexibility, however, comes with a disadvantage - rogue `.ts` files without a directory will not look nice as endpoints:
 ```
 pages/
 - my-cool-endpoint.ts